withogulcandev/ai-instructions/instructions/empty-reactnative-expo/template-guidelines.md

-# Development Guidelines
+# Template Development Guidelines

-This document outlines the development standards and best practices for the Empty React Native (Expo) template.
+This document outlines the development guidelines and best practices for the Empty React Native (Expo) template.

 ## Code Style and Standards